 Watch Mary Poppins with iTunes from iTunes StoreView details

 Mary Poppins marks Julie Andrews’s first appearance on the screen, delivering an irresistible performance.
 The movie is light and funny, with luxuriant sets and a charming, magical story.
 In other words, fantasy fun for the entire family.

-Watch The Best Fantasy Movies with a two-week free trial from Foxtel Now
+Watch now: Browse Foxtel Now's The Best Fantasy Movies from Foxtel Now

-Watch the latest Hollywood movies with two weeks of Foxtel Now free.View details
+Watch the latest Hollywood movies with Foxtel Now free.View details

 This 1993 movie may be 25 years old, but it feels timeless, mainly due to the numerous existential questions it raises.
 Are we simultaneously existing in infinite forms all at once?
 What should one live for?
 Are there certain things we can’t change no matter what?
 Do any of our lives matter?
 Uh-oh, better not open that door just yet.
 Did we mention this is a comedy?

 Watch Groundhog Day with iTunes from iTunes StoreView details

 Groundhog Day stars Bill Murray as an arrogant weatherman who finds himself trapped in a time loop.
 In other words, he’s repeating the same day over and over again.
 He does what anyone would do in such a situation.
 Indulges in hedonism.
 Commits suicide.
 Eventually starts to re-examine his life and priorities.
 It’s a movie that will make you think, laugh and sigh.
 Perfect after a long week at the office.